Laetare Medal: Overview

 A candidate for the award must be a practicing American Catholic who has made a distinctively Catholic contribution in his or her professional or intellectual life.
 A committee generally takes names of potential recipients from faculty and staff at the University of Notre Dame.
-They select two or three candidates from this group, which are voted on by the Officers of the University.
+They select two or three candidates from this group, which are voted on by the officers of the university.

 History

 John Gilmary Shea, a historian of the Catholic Church in the United States, was the first person to be awarded the Laetare Medal in 1883.
 The recipients of the Laetare Medal come from varied fields.
-Recipients include jazz musicians, Cardinals, philanthropists, ambassadors, authors, opera singers, Senators, doctors, generals, and a U.S. President.
+Recipients include jazz musicians, Cardinals, philanthropists, ambassadors, authors, opera singers, senators, doctors, generals, and two U.S. presidents.
 Both Catholic Presidents of the United States, Kennedy and Biden, are recipients of the award.

 2009 Medal

 Harvard Law School professor and former United States Ambassador to the Holy See, Mary Ann Glendon, was chosen as the 2009 recipient but declined the award when the university, as part of its justification for naming Barack Obama as its commencement speaker and grant him an honorary degree, stated:"President Obama won’t be doing all the talking.
 Mary Ann Glendon, the former U.S. ambassador to the Vatican, will be speaking as the recipient of the Laetare Medal. ...
 We think having the president come to Notre Dame, see our graduates, meet our leaders, and hear a talk from Mary Ann Glendon is a good thing for the president and for the causes we care about."
 In light of Obama's strong pro-choice policies, Glendon considered Notre Dame's decision to be in violation of a 2004 pronouncement from the United States Conference of Catholic Bishops instructing Catholic institutions not to provide "honors, awards, or platforms" to "those who act in defiance of [Catholic] fundamental moral principles."
-She also believed that the University's statements had placed her in an untenable position; as she wrote in her letter declining the medal: "A commencement, however, is supposed to be a joyous day for the graduates and their families.
+She also believed that the university's statements had placed her in an untenable position; as she wrote in her letter declining the medal: "A commencement, however, is supposed to be a joyous day for the graduates and their families.
 It is not the right place, nor is a brief acceptance speech the right vehicle, for engagement with the very serious problems raised by Notre Dame’s decision—in disregard of the settled position of the U.S. bishops—to honor a prominent and uncompromising opponent of the Church’s position on issues involving fundamental principles of justice."
 Notre Dame ultimately selected 1984 Laetare recipient Judge John T. Noonan, Jr. to speak, choosing not to award the 2009 medal at all.